 Not every birthing person and baby needs extra care.
 Due to the center’s close proximity to the hospital’s traditional labor and delivery unit, we can deliver more advanced care, if you need it.
 In an emergency, our care team is here for you and can quickly connect you with more doctors and specialists.

 Classes and tours

-When labor begins, you may come to the Alternative Birthing Center after checking in with your doctor.
-Our care team monitors your labor and provides services to help you during labor and delivery, including:
+When labor begins, you are welcome to come to the Alternative Birthing Center after checking in with your doctor.
+Our care team is here to support your labor and birth.
+Labor and delivery services include:

-Immediately after birth, skin-to-skin contact is one of the best ways to promote bonding and keep your baby warm.
-We encourage you to hold your baby as soon as possible.
-We encourage you to keep your baby cuddled and near you while you are awake.
+Immediately after birth, your care team will place your baby skin-to-skin and survey your baby for any signs of distress.
+Skin-to-skin contact is one of the best ways to promote bonding, keep your baby warm and help your baby transition into an air environment.
+We encourage you to hold your baby as soon as possible and keep your baby cuddled near, while you are awake.

 If your care team is concerned about your baby’s wellbeing, Ascension Providence Hospital has a neonatal intensive care unit (NICU) that can provide a higher level of care.

 We encourage families to remain with us at least 24 hours after the birth of your baby.
 During that time we provide postpartum care, breastfeeding support and monitor for any signs of complications

 Free parking is available at Ascension Providence Hospital Southfield Campus.
 During the day, you can enter through the main entrance on Nine Mile Rd. and park in the lot or use the valet services.
 From 8 p.m to 6 a.m, the main entrance is closed and you must enter through the emergency entrance on the northeast side of the hospital.
 If you need assistance when you arrive, the security team is available to offer a wheelchair and escort to the Alternative Birthing Center on 3-West.